Jrpl/Bitburner-Scripts/README.md

 Loops through existing purchased servers, kills any active scripts, and then deletes the server.\
 Takes one argument:
 - `ns`: The Netscript package.

+### hack_manager.js
+___requires: `targeted_hack.js`, `targeted_grow.js`, and `targeted_weaken.js`___\
+Targets server with the most money that is possible for you to hack and then continually executes the targeted hack, grow, weaken scripts on that target.\
+Requires a lot of RAM early on, but is one of the most efficient xp and money making hack scripts.